AwaNoodle/buildingAppWithDocker/README.md

 The registry you're pulling the image from should list the tags you can pull from.

+For this exercise we've looked at how Docker versions it's images.
+We will put this into practice for Exercise 5.

 ### Exercise 4 - Registering our Container

 To make use of our container we need to have a way of moving it off our box.
 We could ask users to clone the application repository and build the container on their machine but that risks introducing change and adds a few irritating steps for the user.
 Our alternative is to use a Docker Registry to store the image and let use retrieve it when we need it.
 We've already been using a registry in the form of the **Docker Hub**, Docker's online Registry that stores all of the containers we've been pulling down.